The tip of Croydon transmitter framed by Crystal Palace.

 Switchover occurred at Crystal Palace in April 2012.

-Crystal Palace transmitter`s population coverage is unsurprisingly the highest in the UK at around 11 million and it is also the joint most powerful transmitter in the country at 200kW.
+Crystal Palace is the joint most powerful transmitter in the country at 200kW.
 Note how the latter increased substantially at the switchover

 Since switchover Crystal Palace`s digital radiation pattern is nominally omni directional

 There is one interleaved spectrum channel allocated to Crystal Palace, CH29, this may be used for a local TV channel.
 In addition, there may be two more HD MUXES are planned to be transmitted at low power (in the CH 31 to 37 gap) on CHs 33 and 35.
 All the aforementioned channels can be picked up by A group aerials.

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.